tmcqueen-materials/kafkacrypto-java/README.md

 And that's it!
 Your producers and consumers should function as normal, but all traffic within Kafka is encrypted.

+To generate the necessary cryptographic configuration files, you need to generate them first.
+There are many ways to accomplish this, for example through the use of [simple-provision.py](https://github.com/tmcqueen-materials/kafkacrypto/blob/master/tools/simple-provision.py).

 If automatic topic creation is disabled, then one more action is needed.
 For each "root topic" you must create the requisite key-passing topics.
 By default these are `root.reqs`, `root.subs` and `root.keys`, where root is replaced with the root topic name.
 It is safe to enable regular log compaction on these topics.

 This implementation is not idiomatic Java, rather a nearly direct mapping from the python implementation, to ease code maintenance.
 See the python code documentation for details of the implementation: